Irratzo/Containers/content/rep_gran.rst

   docker save alice/alpine-python:v1 -o alpine-python.tar

-.. callout :: Restoring the image from a save
+.. callout:: Restoring the image from a save

   Unsurprisingly, the command `docker load alpine-python.tar.gz` would be used to load the saved container and make it available to be used on your system.
 Note that the